grnet/synnefo/docs/upgrade/upgrade-0.15.rst

 .. note::

-  Skip this step unless you have ``shibboleth`` enabled in astakos ``IM_MODULES`` setting.
+  Skip this step unless you have ``shibboleth`` enabled in Astakos ``IM_MODULES`` setting.

-As of v0.15 astakos uses the ``REMOTE_USER`` header provided by apache's ``mod_shib2`` service in order to resolve the unique identifier which is used to associate a shibboleth account to a local astakos user.
-Prior to this version astakos adhered to the presence of the ``MOD_SHIB_EPPN`` header which although safe enough on most of the ``SP`` deployment scenarios, it may cause issues in certain cases, such as global wide IdP support or inability of supported IdPs to release the ``eduPersonPrincipalName`` attribute.
+As of v0.15 Astakos uses the ``REMOTE_USER`` header provided by Apache's ``mod_shib2`` service in order to resolve the unique identifier which is used to associate a shibboleth account to a local Astakos user.
+Prior to this version, Astakos adhered to the presence of the ``MOD_SHIB_EPPN`` header which although safe enough on most of the ``SP`` deployment scenarios, it may cause issues in certain cases, such as global wide IdP support or inability of supported IdPs to release the ``eduPersonPrincipalName`` attribute.
 The ``REMOTE_USER`` header can be set by administrators to match any of the available shibboleth attributes.

 If ``EPPN`` matches the service provider needs and you want to continue using it as the unique identifier, you need to ensure that the ``REMOTE_USER``